 We own, lease and sell aviation equipment.
-We also develop and manufacture through a joint venture, and repair and sell, through exclusivity arrangements, aftermarket components for aircraft engines.
+We also develop and manufacture through a joint venture, and repair and sell, through our maintenance facility and exclusivity arrangements, aftermarket components for aircraft engines.
 Additionally, we own and lease offshore energy equipment.
 We target assets that, on a combined basis, generate strong cash flows with potential for earnings growth and asset appreciation.
 We believe that there is a large number of acquisition opportunities in our markets and that our Manager's expertise and business and financing relationships, together with our access to capital, will allow us to take advantage of these opportunities.
 We are externally managed by FIG LLC (the "Manager"), an affiliate of Fortress Investment Group LLC ("Fortress"), which has a dedicated team of experienced professionals focused on the acquisition of transportation assets since 2002.
-As of March 31, 2023 June 30, 2023, we had total consolidated assets of \$2.4 billion \$2.5 billion and total equity of \$74.2 million \$91.3 million.
+As of March 31, 2024, we had total consolidated assets of \$3.2 billion and total equity of \$177.6 million.